 Contact professionals prior to signing undertakings

-In most instances where a claim is made, the other side will state their particulars of claim and then propose a set of actions that you must undertake in order to stop further legal action occurring.
+In most instances where a claim is made, the other side will state the particulars of claim and then propose a set of actions that you must undertake in order to stop further legal action from occurring.
 These are called undertaking and are a common part of any legal claim in the initial stages.

 It is notable that the other side may not be entitled to the undertakings they request, and indeed, that a professional review of the claim may give rise to a negotiation that can reduce the burden these undertakings place on your business.
 A professional review of the claim will ascertain specific liability and ensure that if valid, the impact of an intellectual property violation on your business is minimised.